 LAWNS: This is the month to overhaul or plant a new lawn.
 With it being as hot and dry as it was this summer, you will need to do something to get the lawn going again.
 At the bare minimum, apply an organic fertilizer and some lime.
 If that doesn’t do the trick, you may be looking at a larger, more involved project.

 ROSES: Stop fertilizing and leave a few finished blooms on to form hips.
 Don’t do any hard pruning now, just a little sniping to tidy them up.
-Once the nights get into the 30’s then we can do some serious mulching and pruning.
+Once the nights get into the 30’s, you can do some serious pruning and mulching.

-CONTAINERS: It’s time to clean out your containers of summer color and replant with hardy perennials, ground covers and even shrubs for the winter.
-For color of course nothing beats pansies and violas.
+CONTAINERS: It’s time to clean out your containers of summer color and replant them with hardy perennials, ground covers and even shrubs for the winter.
+For color, of course nothing beats pansies and violas.

 BULBS: This is the consummate month for planting bulbs.
 With some careful planning you can have blooming bulbs from January until June, sometimes all in the same pot.
 Don’t forget to add some bone meal when you plant.